HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-core/message-types.md

 ---
 description: >-
-  Messages are used to communicate information between Mycroft services and other components.
+  Messages are used to communicate information between Chatterbox services and other components.
 This list of Message types outlines the details and provides sample code for each.
 ---